The Israel-Hamas War: The Day After

 The four elements of his plan, as reported by the Times of Israel, are:

-These steps would be taken over time and left a number of issues unresolved, such as who would be responsible for law and order in Gaza.
+These steps would be taken over time, leaving several issues unresolved, such as who would be responsible for law and order in Gaza.

 Gallant also said that Palestinians would not be allowed to return to their homes in northern Gaza until all the hostages were released.

-According to the TOI, Gallant wants UNRWA to gradually be replaced with another agency to provide services to refugees.
+According to the TOI, Gallant wants UNRWA to be replaced with another agency to provide refugee services gradually.
 Shortly after, UN Watch reported that a Telegram group of 3,000 UNRWA teachers was filled with posts praising the 10/7 massacre and photos of dead and captured Israelis.

 “This is the motherlode of UNRWA teachers’ incitement to Jihadi terrorism,” said Hillel Neuer, executive director of UN Watch.